 For men with hormone receptor-negative breast cancer, chemotherapy is usually the first drug therapy used.

 For men with hormone receptor-positive breast cancer, chemotherapy may be given before tamoxifen therapy, depending on the cancer stage.

-Men with HER2/neu-positive breast cancers may be treated with trastuzumab (Herceptin) plus chemotherapy containing a taxane.
+Men with HER2-positive breast cancers may be treated with HER2-targeted therapies (such as trastuzumab (Herceptin)) plus chemotherapy with a taxane.

 Research is ongoing to improve all areas of treatment for breast cancer.

 New therapies are being studied in clinical trials.
 The results of these studies will decide whether these therapies become part of standard care.

 After discussing the benefits and risks with your health care provider, we encourage you to consider joining a clinical trial.

 Susan G. Komen® Breast Cancer Clinical Trial Information Helpline

 If you or a loved one needs information or resources about clinical trials, call our Clinical Trial Information Helpline at 1-877 GO KOMEN (1-877- 465- 6636) or email email@example.com.

 BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help find clinical trials that fit your needs.